 Photo rejuvenation by laser is one method of revitalizing skin to a more youthful appearance.
 Laser resurfacing is a technique in which specific tissues are targeted by laser to remodel the skin.

 Complete Skin Resurfacing was first done with a CO2 laser.
-The removal of wrinkles, lines, pigmentation, age spots, scarring and general sun damage has been accomplished with the CO2 laser since the 1990’s.
-The traditional CO2 laser was very effective, however it fell out of favor because it required general anesthesia, was painful and had a prolonged recovery time.
-There was also a significant risk of post-abaltive hyperpigmentation in which skin tone can worsen after laser in certain skin types.
-Over the last several years, advances in technology known as fractional resurfacing has made the CO2 laser popular again.
+The removal of wrinkles, lines, pigmentation, age spots, scarring, and general sun damage has been accomplished with the CO2 laser since the 1990s.
+The traditional CO2 laser was very effective, however, it fell out of favor because it required general anesthesia, was painful and had a prolonged recovery time.
+There was also a significant risk of post-ablative hyperpigmentation in which skin tone can worsen after laser in certain skin types.
+Over the last several years, advances in technology known as fractional resurfacing have made the CO2 laser popular again.
 Fractional resurfacing fractionates the laser beams into small beams, drilling tiny microscopic zones throughout the skin.
 Fractional CO2 laser is an ablative laser, meaning that it drills a microscopic zone within the skin.
 The skin is vaporized and allows for collagen to stimulate and fill in the column that was created (see image below).
-The combination of skin vaporization and collagen stimulation allow for skin tightening, removal of pigmentation and wrinkles, and enhance the texture and tone of the skin.
+The combination of skin vaporization and collagen stimulation allows for skin tightening, removal of pigmentation and wrinkles, and enhance the texture and tone of the skin.

 Between these microscopic zones, there exists intact skin that was not affected by the laser.
 These untreated areas allow for faster recovery and healing compared to the traditional CO2 laser.
 This means that patients can return to work in a matter of a few days as opposed to weeks.
 The fractional technology makes the CO2 laser safer.